Weeks 3 & 4 - Sewing Strip Sets

 So, what is it, and why do we need it?

 A scant 1/4" seam is about a thread width narrower than a regular 1/4" seam.
 The reason we use it is to compensate for pressing seams to one side.
 When you press a seam to the side, one fabric kind of lays flat underneath the second fabric, but the other one gets folded in on top of itself, around the thread used to sew the seam.
 This fold takes up a wee bit of the fabric that should actually be visible on the front, as part of the design.
-If you're sewing together a few large patches, that little bit of fabric in the fold doesn't matter much, but if you sew a lot of small pieces, it can add up to a significant amount over the course of a whole block.
+You can think of it like folding a blanket in half over a pool noodle.
+If you just fold the blanket back, the edges opposite the fold will line up, but if you place a pool noodle where the fold is, some of the top half of the blanket is actually on the side of the noodle, rather than flat on top of the rest of the blanket, and the top of the blanket is just a bit too short to meet the edge of the bottom part.

 This picture is from Kelli Fannin's blog, she has a really good tutorial and explanation of this here if you'd like to read more about it.